Hemiphyllodactylus harterti: Etymology

 The specific name, harterti, is in honor of German ornithologist Ernst Johann Otto Hartert.

+Habitat

+The preferred natural habitat of H. harterti is forest, at altitudes as high as 1,100 m.

+Description

+Adults of H. harteri have a snout-to-vent length (SVL) of about 4 cm, and a tail length slightly shorter than SVL.
+Males have 44–45 femoroprecloacal pores and a single cloacal spur (postanal tubercle).

+Behavior

+H. harterti is nocturnal and scansorial (adapted for climbing).

 Reproduction

 Unlike other species of Hemiphyllodactylus which are unisexual (females only), H. harterti is bisexual (males and females).